ibefrank/ibefrank/README.md

 ## 💡 What Drives Me
 I love building solutions that solve **local problems with global potential**<br>
 I’m especially excited about projects that empower underrepresented communities through technology<br>
+## 🌍 My Mission

+To create technology that empowers communities, improves lives, and drives progress across Africa and beyond.
+I believe in building software that’s not just functional, but impactful.

+## 💭 I Care About

+- Crafting intuitive and reliable mobile experiences
+- Leveraging tech for social and economic development
+- Learning continuously and sharing knowledge
+- Creating long-term value through innovation

 ## 🌐 Socials: